Kisima School

 Opened in 2005, Kisima School is a free residential school for 160 boys and girls aged between 14 and 18 years.
 School places are divided equally between boys and girls.
 TEFT funded the original purchase of the 5 acre site and construction of the school in 2001.
 Since then TEFT has supported the school’s annual running costs and other capital projects.

 Kisima School’s first class took their Kenyan Certificate of Secondary Education in 2008 and since then on average 94% have achieved university entrance grades.
-In 2022 94% of students achieved these grades – the national average is 19.6%.
+In 2023 100% of students achieved these grades – the national average was 22.3%.

 Graduates